j-d-b/tas-server/README.md

 The Dockerized `tas-server` becomes more beneficial when used with [Docker Compose](https://docs.docker.com/compose/) to simultaneously start, setup, and connect to a MariaDB database.

 I've done this, a combined `tas-server`, database, and notification spawning cron process in the [`tas-backend`](https://bitbucket.org/j-d-b/tas-backend/) project.

+## Todo
+This project is pretty close to production-capable (aside from any written tests 😮).
+From the perspective of the frontend, everything is there.
+However, there are a few areas which need work:
+* Auth refresh tokens (important!)
+* Logging (with winston)